cristianlepore/Self-Sovereign-Identity/README.md

 # References

-[^1]: Lepore, Cristian, et al. "A Model For Assessing The Adherence of E-Identity Solutions To Self-Sovereign Identity."
+[^lepore]: Lepore, Cristian, et al. "A Model For Assessing The Adherence of E-Identity Solutions To Self-Sovereign Identity."
 World Conference on Information Systems and Technologies.
 Cham: Springer Nature Switzerland, 2024.

-[^2]: Cameron, Kim.
+[^cameron]: Cameron, Kim.
 "The laws of identity."
 Microsoft Corp 12 (2005): 8-11.

-[^3]: Allen, Christopher.
+[^allen]: Allen, Christopher.
 "The path to self-sovereign identity."
 Life with Alacrity (2016).

+[^cucko]: Čučko, Špela, et al. "Towards the classification of self-sovereign identity properties."
+IEEE access 10 (2022): 88306-88329.

+[^ARF]: EUDI Wallet.
+Architecture and Rererence Framework v 1.4.1 https://eu-digital-identity-wallet.github.io/eudi-doc-architecture-and-reference-framework/1.4.0/ Accessed on December 28, 2024.

+[^badzek]: Badzek, Laurie, et al. "Ethical, legal, and social issues in the translation of genomics into health care."
+Journal of Nursing Scholarship 45.1 (2013): 15-24.

+[^cushman]: Cushman, Reid, et al. "Ethical, legal and social issues for personal health records and applications."
+Journal of biomedical informatics 43.5 (2010): S51-S55.

 [4] Mühle, Alexander, et al. "A survey on essential components of a self-sovereign identity."
 Computer Science Review 30 (2018): 80-86.